Web3NL/motoko-book/src/common-programming-concepts/control-flow.md

  (code example)
  - Labeled expressions that are typed can use `break` to circum-vent the rest of the expression and return a value immediately.
 (code example)

+## Loops
+A simple loop in motoko will iterate and execute its expressions infinitely.

+`loop {
+ Debug.print("Hello, world!");
+}`

+This will keep outputting the same text.
+The only way to exit such loop would be with `continue` or `break`.

+Usefull for loops that have to run infinitely but most of the time we will want to use conditional statements attached to it in the form of `for` and `while` as we will see further in this chapter.